YuzhuoMa97/SPAGxECCT/README.md

 Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you meet any problem.
 Suggestions or comments are also welcome.
 # SPAGxECCT introduction
-SPAGxE</CCT> is a unified approach to large-scale genome-wide gene-environment interaction analysis.
+SPAGxE<CCT> is a unified approach to large-scale genome-wide gene-environment interaction analysis.